 A self-driving robot for package delivery was just one aspect of Hamburg’s application submitted Wednesday (March 15) in Brussels to host the 2021 Intelligent Transport Systems (ITS).
 ERTICO-ITS Europe is a partnership of around 100 companies and institutions involved in the production of such systems.
 If successful, the city’s application in co-operation with the Federal Ministry of Transport and Digital Infrastructure would see it host the biggest congress of this kind from October 11-15, 2021 in the refurbished Congress Center Hamburg (CCH), and on select streets.

-The candidacy has already received 100 declarations of group support from industry, research and associations and strong tailwind from beyond the city.
-During the coming years, Hamburg seeks to offer a testing ground for working on the implementation of forward-looking technologies with partners in commerce and science.
+The candidacy has already received 100 declarations of support from industry, research and associations and strong tailwind from beyond the city.
+During the coming years, Hamburg seeks to become a testing ground for working on the implementation of forward-looking technologies with partners in commerce and science.
 A decision on Hamburg’s bid to host ITS will be announced by an international committee in Montreal this year.

 Hamburg – a model of intelligent mobility and logistics